martinoauriane/The-Socializing-experiment/README.md

 #### Can we predict connections between people?

 What would it look like if we just had nodes and tried to recreate a socializing experience.
 What friendships would end up forming?
 It's the question we're asking ourselves today.
 The goal is the understand (if there is one) the science between the socializing process.

+Well...

-It turns out there a rules:
+It turns out there are rules:

 **First rule:** people tend to become friends with people like them.
 The more traits you share with someone, the more likely you'll become friends.